-Atengen is developing drugs that target a novel receptor found in the blood vessels of most solid tumors.
-We are developing a new generation of therapeutics designed to kill tumors by killing tumor blood vessels.
+Atengen is developing drugs that specifically target the tumor blood vessels of most solid tumors.
+The long-term goal is to develop a new generation of therapeutics to treat solid tumors.

 Napoleone Ferrara, MD

 Dr. Ferrara is a Distinguished Professor at the University of California at San Diego.
 Working at Genentech, Dr. Ferrara discovered Vascular Endothelial Growth Factor (VEGF).
 This discovery led to the development of the blockbuster drugs Avastin and Lucentis.
 Avastin has been approved by the FDA in multiple cancer types and Lucentis has been approved for neovascular age-related macular degeneration and other ocular vascular disorders.
 Dr. Ferrara is a member of the National Academy of Sciences and the National Academy of Medicine, and he is a recipient the Lasker Prize and the Breakthrough Prize.